On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Introduction

-Despite its wide applications, the convergence analysis of the gradient-push algorithm has not been fully exploited in the literature.
-In the original work \cite{NO1}, Nedic-Olshevsky established the convergence result for convex cost functions when the stepsize $\alpha (t)$ is given as $\alpha (t) = 1/\sqrt{t}$ or satisfies the condition $\sum_{t=1}^{\infty}\alpha (t) =\infty$ and $\sum_{t=1}^{\infty}\alpha (t)^2 <\infty$.
-In the work \cite{NO2}, the convergence result was obtained when the cost function is strongly convex and $\alpha (t) = c/t$ for some $c>0$.
+In the original work \cite{NO2}, Nedic and Olshevsky established the convergence result for convex cost functions when the stepsize $\alpha (t)$ is given as $\alpha (t) = 1/\sqrt{t}$ or satisfies the condition $\sum_{t=1}^{\infty}\alpha (t) =\infty$ and $\sum_{t=1}^{\infty}\alpha (t)^2 <\infty$.
+In \cite{NO3}, the convergence result was obtained when the cost function is strongly convex, and $\alpha (t) = c/t$ for some $c>0$.
 Recently, the work \cite{TT} established a convergence result for non-convex cost functions.
 The results are summarized in Table \ref{known results1}.
-We remark that the convergence results in the previous works \cite{NO1, NO2, TT} assumed that the gradient of the cost functions are uniformly bounded.
+It is worth mentioning that the convergence results in the previous works \cite{NO1, NO2, TT} assumed that the {gradients} of the cost functions are uniformly bounded.

+We mention that if $W$ is given by a doubly-stochastic matrix, then $y_i (t)=1$ for all $t \geq 0$ and $1\leq i \leq n$.
+The algorithm \eqref{eq-2-1} is then equal to the distributed gradient descent (DGD) algorithm (\cite{NO1}):

+The work \cite{YLY} studied the convergence property of \eqref{eq-1-1} when the stepsize is given by a constant $\alpha (t)\equiv \alpha$.
+The authors showed that if the cost functions are smooth and convex, then the sequence of \eqref{eq-1-1} is uniformly bounded when $\alpha >0$ is smaller than a constant determined by the communication network and the smoothness constant.
+The boundedness result was also obtained in the recent work \cite{CK} with replacing the convexity assumption on each cost function $f_j$ by the strongly convexity on the total cost \mbox{function $f$.} In addition, the works \cite{YLY, CK} showed that the sequence of \eqref{eq-1-1} converges to an $O(\alpha)$-neighborhood of the optimizer whenever the stepsize $\alpha >0$ is less than a specific value.

+Having mentioned the above results, one may ask the following questions on the gradient-push algorithm \eqref{eq-2-1}:

+\emph{\textbf{Question 1}: Can we show that the sequence of \eqref{eq-2-1} is uniformly bounded without assuming either the boundedness of the state variable or the gradient?}